Where To See Bears In Alaska In June

 Many people think that brown bears and grizzly bears are the same animals.
 But they are not!
 Grizzly bears are in fact a subspecies of the brown bear and live on mountain slopes, tundra plains, and inland forests.
 They are typically smaller than coastal bears, mostly because their food source is less plentiful than their coastal cousins.
 Because of their habitat, it is harder to see grizzly bears on a tour.
 But with that in mind, it becomes easier to answer the question “Where to see grizzly bears in Alaska?”

-The two best places to see grizzly bears in Alaska are listed below:
+The two best places for bear watching in Alaska are listed below:

 • Denali National Park – Denali National Park and Preserve is located in the Alaska Interior and centered on Denali, the highest mountain in North America.
 The park and preserve encompass more than 6 million acres!
 Both black bears and brown grizzly bears inhabit that park, and researchers estimate that approximately 300-350 grizzlies roam the north side of the Alaska Range.
 The bears generally hibernate between October and April and emerge in May.
 Bear watching in Denali is best from May through September, and a bus tour along Denali Park Road offers the best chance of spotting a grizzly!